 Maybe.
 Do you have reporting requirements that require you to prepare financial statements in accordance with U.S. GAAP?
 If so, then you must consider this new standard.
-Luckily for you, it shouldn’t have a significant impact on how Architects, Engineers, and Contractors recognize revenue; as long as your company is recognizing revenue along with the effort incurred.
+Luckily for you, it shouldn’t significantly impact how Architects, Engineers, and Contractors recognize revenue; as long as your company recognizes revenue along with the effort incurred.

 Just be aware that there are twists and turns to the new standard that you need to consider.